How Tiller Gives You Ultimate Control of Your Budget Categories

 But while the goal might be to keep things simple, the result is often frustration with categories that don’t reflect the way you actually think about your money.

-For example, Mint doesn’t let you delete its default master categories, and Personal Capital only allows you to create 30 custom categories.
+For example, Mint doesn’t let you delete its default master categories, and Empower only allows you to create 30 custom categories.

 Tiller takes a different approach to categories